inkVerb/Vubuntu-info/README.md

 ##### How to install

 1. Get your Ubuntu 16+ LTS VPS going, probably on Digital Ocean, NOT a LAMP server!
-2. Get into your command line as root
+2. Get into your command line as root...

 `apt install git`